 Damages Resulted From the Breach

-How Our Firm Can Represent You
+Our New York Business Lawyers Can Represent You

 Our New York business law attorneys can explain the above elements as they relate to your case.
-We understand the elements that must be proven by the plaintiff, who bears the burden.
-If you are the plaintiff in a tortious interference with contract lawsuit, we will investigate the circumstances surrounding the breach.
-We will use discovery and other means to obtain evidence and begin building a case.
+We understand the elements that must be proven by the plaintiff, who bears the burden of proof.

 It may also be possible to settle the case outside of court.
 Regardless of which side you’re on, an experienced New York business lawyer can negotiate a settlement in your favor.
 This can save considerable time, money, and hassle by avoiding a trial.